-As the Chairman is not an independent Director, the Company has appointed Mr. Tan Kok Aun as the Lead Independent Non-Executive Director to serve in a lead capacity to coordinate the activities of the non-executive Directors in circumstances where it would be inappropriate for the Executive Chairman to serve in such capacity.
-He also assists the Executive Chairman and the Board to assure effective corporate governance in managing the affairs of the Board and the Company.
+As the Chairman is not an independent Director, the Company has appointed Mr Lim Thian Loong as the Lead Independent Director to serve in a lead capacity to coordinate the activities of the non-executive Directors in circumstances where it would be inappropriate for the Non-Executive Chairman to serve in such capacity.

-The role of the Lead Independent Director includes meeting with the Non-Executive Directors without the presence of the Executive Chairman/Managing Director and Executive Directors at least once annually and on such other occasions as are deemed appropriate.
+The role of the Lead Independent Director includes meeting with the Non-Executive Directors without the presence of the Executive Directors at least once annually and on such other occasions as are deemed appropriate.
 He will also be available to shareholders if they have concerns relating to matters that contact through the Chairman has failed to resolve, or where such contact is inappropriate or inadequate.